AIPC 2019: Antwerp Delivering a New Kind of Experience!

 This year’s Annual Conference program will create a unique, high-level atmosphere for learning, exchange and problem solving to these key questions about managing our collective future – and provide delegates with practical takeaways they can immediately incorporate into their planning.

-• Aligning Perspectives: Do Our Clients Think Like We Do?
+• Aligning Perspectives: How We See 2020 – and Do Our Clients See Things as We Do?

-A first-time comparison of the results of the new AIPC Client Perspective Survey with those of the Annual Member Survey will provide new insights into how well our client’s issues, concerns and expectations align with those of centres as captured in over 11 years of trend analysis.
-A detailed assessment will be made of where results align and reinforce one another and where there is divergence that demands more exploration and dialogue with different client groups, with delegates able to use this information to inform their own marketing and customer relations activities.
+A first-time comparison of the results of the new AIPC Client Perspective Survey with the 2019 Annual Member Survey will provide new insights into how well our client’s issues, concerns and expectations align with those of centres.
+An exhaustive analysis will reveal where results align and reinforce one another and where there is divergence that demands more exploration and dialogue with different client groups, with delegates able to use this information to inform their own marketing and customer relations activities.

-Technology and technology management remain one of the largest concerns and investment requirements for centres around the world.
-This session will deliver advance knowledge of new developments about to hit the market and what’s now in the pipeline to give centres managers a leg up on what they can expect clients and delegates to be looking for and what the operational and investment implications are likely to be.
+Technology and technology management remain one of the largest concerns and investment requirements for centres around the world, This session will deliver advance knowledge of new developments about to hit the pavement globally to give centres managers a leg up on what they can expect clients and delegates to be looking for and what the operational and investment implications are likely to be from a leading global technology Futurist.

 INDUSTRY STRATEGY AND INTERFACE SESSIONS

-This full-morning session will be a delegate workshop in an alternate setting and format to both explore practical strategies for responding to identified industry challenges and to demonstrate how an entirely new format can be used to enhance participation and outcomes.
-It will be based on a custom-designed platform and led by a knowledgeable industry figure to ensure relevant outcomes and utilize the information that has been provided by earlier presenters to drive innovative ideas that can be adopted and / or further explored by delegates in their own centres.
-Theme: A Practical Response to the Challenges of New Event Formats and Client Expectations
+This extended session will be a delegate workshop in an alternative setting and format to both explore practical strategies for responding to identified industry challenges and to demonstrate how entirely new formats are increasingly being used by organizers to enhance participation and outcomes.
+Based on a custom-designed platform and led by a knowledgeable and innovative industry figure it will strive to utilize the information that has been provided by earlier presenters to drive innovative ideas that can be adopted and / or further explored by delegates in their own centres.

 BREAKOUTS FOR SPECIAL FOCUS